kforjan/delivery-app/README.md

   ```

 ## Preview
+The 2 phones are running at the same time, phone on the left is ordering and the phone on the right is delivering.
 ![Preview of both delivery and order device functionality](https://s3.gifyu.com/images/delivery-app-preview.gif)

 *note: distance from delivery and delivery location is 0.00km because emulators always have the same coordinates*

 ## Possible improvements